xiaoyang-sde/knowledge-base/docs/computer-science/machine-learning/04-support-vector-machine.md

 - **Margin violation**: The points that are on the correct side of the boundary but are inside the margin. ($D(x) = \frac{\epsilon}{||w||}$ where $0 < \epsilon < 1$)
 - **Misclassification**: The points that are on the wrong side of the boundary. ($D(x) = \frac{\epsilon}{||w||}$ where $\epsilon \geq 1$)

-## Kernel

-If the dataset is not linearly separable in the original space, then it could be mapped from the original space into a higher dimensional feature space in which the dataset is linearly separable.
-However, there might be a lot of features in the dataset and the transformations involve polynomial combinations of these features, which will lead to impractical computational costs.
-The kernel trick is a solution to this problem.

-The kernel function is a function that takes the input vectors in the original space and returns the dot product of the vectors in the feature space.
-Because the objective function only involes the dot product of the transformed feature vectors, these terms could be replaced with the kernel function.
-Therefore, there's no need to explicitly calculate the vectors in the higher dimensional space.